Gonotantrik Chhatra Shakti: History

-Akhter Hossain was president of the Dhaka University branch of Bangladesh Chhatra Odhikar Parishad.
+Akhter Hossen was president of the Dhaka University branch of Bangladesh Chhatra Odhikar Parishad.
 He resigned in July 2023 over differences with the central vice president of the organization, Nurul Haque Nur.
 On 4 October 2023, Hossain and other students, many of whom were former associates of Nur, announced the creation of a new organization, Ganotantrik Chhatra Shakti.
 Hossain was the convener of the group, while Nahid Islam was its member secretary.
 A central committee of 21 members was announced.

 The organization stated their principles as education, peace, and freedom.
 They gave their five aims as: restructuring the education system; building political figures, scope and culture; student welfare; establishing political connections between students and civil society; and restructuring the state-political system.

-In 2024, the quota reform movement and the non-cooperation movement were successfully completed under the leadership of the Anti-discrimination Students Movement.
+In 2024, the 2024 Bangladesh quota reform movement and the Non-cooperation movement (2024) were successfully completed under the leadership of the Students Against Discrimination.
 In the leadership of these movements, members of Gonotantrik Chhatra Shakti were present.
 Prime Minister Sheikh Hasina was forced to resign on 5 August, in part as a result of the efforts of Gonotantrik Chhatra Shakti members in the non-cooperation movement.

 The organization was dissolved on 14 September 2024.
 Various reasons were given: that its goals had been achieved, that most of its leaders were no longer active in the organization, and that some Dhaka University students had demanded that party-based student politics be banned on campus.